 On each image, the set of statements executed between two image control statements is known as a segment.
 The orderings imposed by the image control statements imply a partial ordering of all the segments on all the images.

-Unless a coarray is atomic (see clause 4.10.5), if its value (or of part of it) is altered in a segment, it must not be referenced in another segment unless the two segments are ordered.
+If the value of a variable or a part of it is altered in a segment, it is permitted to be referenced in another segment only if the two segments are ordered, or if the variable is:

+atomic (see clause 4.10.5);

+asynchronous (see clause 4.10.6); or

+volatile (see clause 4.10.7).

 The execution of a sync memory statement defines a boundary on an image between two segments, each of which can be ordered in some user-defined way with respect to segments on other images.

 4.10.5 Atomic variables